welovewordpress/SublimeHtmlTidy/README.md

 ## About
 This is a Sublime Text 2 plugin allowing you to clean and tidy up your HTML code.

-It uses the version of `tidy`, which comes bundled with PHP 5.
+It uses a version of `tidy`, which comes bundled with PHP 5.

+Dedicated to Jeffrey Way @envatowebdev

 ## Usage
-`ctrl + shift + P` and type `Tidy HTML`, or you can set up your own keybindings.
+`ctrl + shift + P` and type `Tidy HTML`, or you can set up your own keybinding as shown below.

 ## Customize
 You can customize a growing number of options in HtmlTidy.sublime-settings.